- The air filter should be cleaned regularly

 It is usually a simple matter of tightening the connections.
 Be careful not to over torque them or bend

-You should also check the drain hose to make sure it is not clogged.
+- Check the drain hose to make sure it is not clogged

-You can complete your ductless ac maintenance by restoring power to the unit and observing a cooling or heating cycle.
+- Restore power to the unit and observing a cooling or heating cycle